ashurrafiev/InspirationStation/processlogs/events.md

 Here, an `OPEN_OBJECT` event happened at 10:27 AM (British summer time adds +1 to UTC) on Saturday, 19th of August 2023.

 Event information is context specific.
-Following is the description of the events and their respective information.
+The following is the description of events and their respective information.

-**Important!** if the interactive page is opened in a browser outside the museum, it will also upload events into the same usage log.
-Watch for the IP address in `SERVER_RECEIVE_LOG` event info.
+See [station.js](../server/static/station.js) for implementation details.

 ### INIT

 Museum interactive is loaded.
 This is the first event after the PC is powered up and successfully started the interactive.

-This event is immediately followed by a number of `INFO` events contaning system information.
+This event is immediately followed by a number of [`INFO`](#info) events contaning system information.

 **Info:** none

 ### INFO

 System information.
-Provided after each `INIT` event.
+Provided after each [`INIT`](#init) event.

 **Info:** `variable=value`